wang-q/nwr/README.md

   indent   Indent the Newick file comment  Add comments to node(s) in a Newick file tex      Visualize the Newick tree via LaTeX help     Print this message or the help of the given subcommand(s)

 Options:
+  -h, --help     Print help
+  -V, --version  Print version

+$ nwr mat help
+Distance matrix commands

+Usage: nwr mat <COMMAND>

+Commands:
+  compare  Compare two distance matrices format   Convert between different PHYLIP matrix formats pair     Convert a PHYLIP distance matrix to pairwise distances phylip   Convert pairwise distances to a phylip distance matrix subset   Extract a submatrix from a PHYLIP matrix using a list of names help     Print this message or the help of the given subcommand(s)

+Options: